 While there are plenty of options for watching sporting events on a screen these days, nothing beats the atmosphere of a sports bar for the big game.
-Happily, Hong Kong has its fair share of great spots where you can meet likeminded fans of rugby, football, motor racing, cricket and more.
-Throw on the team jersey, order a cold beer, and enjoy live broadcasts of some epic tournaments – including the upcoming Rugby World Cup from 20 September to 2 November in Japan.
+Happily, Hong Kong has its fair share of great spots where you can meet like-minded fans of rugby, football, motor racing, cricket and more.
+Throw on the team jersey, order a cold beer, and enjoy live broadcasts of some epic tournaments.
 Here’s our roundup of top Hong Kong sports bars.

 McSorley’s is a truly fun destination – well-known for its menu, spacious interiors, and of course, its sports coverage.
-You can enjoy multi-screen viewing and pub food and drinks before, during and after the matches.
 The Facebook page is regularly updated with screening info, plus menu specials and more.

 G/F, 46 Staunton Street, Soho, Central, and Block B, G/F, D’Deck, Discovery Bay

 Opened in August 1994, Delaney’s was the first Irish pub in Hong Kong serving the city’s first draught Guinness.
 There are now a number of branches, including in TST, Wan Chai (formerly The Canny Man) and in The Arcade in Cyberport.
 What you see is what you get here – expect loud men shouting at screens and good old-fashioned Irish charm!
-Most major sporting events are shown, including the upcoming RWC, along with British, European and American sports.
+Most major sporting events are shown along with British, European and American sports.

 Basement, Mary Building, 71-77 Peking Road, TST

 The Spire at the Arcade, Cyberport, Pok Fu Lam

 Basement, The Wharney Guang Dong Hotel, 57 – 73 Lockhart Road, Wan Chai